Maria Butyrskaya: Seasons: 1998–99 to 2001–02

 In the 2000–01 season, Butyrskaya began attempting the triple flip jump in her short programs and won both the 2000 Sparkassen Cup on Ice and 2000 Trophée Lalique.
 After a narrow loss to Slutskaya at the 2000 NHK Trophy, she would initially not stand on the podium and finished fourth at the Grand Prix Final, completing only five out of 14 planned triples over the three segments.
 Butyrskaya took bronze at the Russian Nationals and silver at the 2001 European Championships, finishing behind Slutskaya at both events.
 At the 2001 World Championships, her performance in the qualifying round kept her out of the final flight in the short program.
 Although she placed third in the free skate with six triples and three 5.9s for presentation, she finished fourth overall, narrowly edged for the bronze by Sarah Hughes.

 In the 2001–02 season, Butyrskaya was the only woman to win both of her Grand Prix assignments and entered the Grand Prix Final as the top qualifier but finished fourth.
 She won her third European title at the 2002 European Championships, defeating Slutskaya in a major event for the first time in three years.
 She finished sixth at her second Olympics and ended her amateur career at the 2002 World Championships, withdrawing from the competition after skating poorly in the qualifying round.

 Butyrskaya performed a combination spin that involved clasping her arms and hands behind her back while transitioning to back camel, sit and scratch spins.
 She often participated in choreographing her programs and in designing her costumes.

 Later career

 After retiring from competition, Butyrskaya began coaching, working primarily with young skaters.
 She is based at the Olympic Reserve Skating School in Moscow.
+She has also skated in ice shows, including Champions on Ice and Stars on Ice.